TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodbunsupported.md

 * Rewrite query minus the unsupported operator, with client-side logic when required

 ### **Count query cannot run on multiple shards**
-This error is thrown on legacy MongoDB version 3.2 accounts when running a CRUD (create, Read, Update, Delete) command against a sharded collection and the shard key value is not specified in the command.
-This issue is fixed for new Mongo accounts on 3.6.
+This error is thrown on legacy MongoDB version 3.2 accounts when running a CRUD (Create, Read, Update, Delete) command against a sharded collection and the shard key value is not specified in the command.
+This issue is addressed for new Mongo accounts on 3.6.
 If you are experiencing this issue and unable to migrate to 3.6, please consider the following solution:
 * Use a combination of Cursor and find to get the required count.
 Example, for every shard key value from the cursor, modify the find command to contain the shard key field and its value.